-Scott Williams, from Redruth in Cornwall, says the support he has received with his Universal Credit claim has made a huge difference to his life.
+Sanctuary Housing resident Scott Williams says the support he has received in managing his Universal Credit claim has made a huge difference to his life.

-When Scott’s partner and four-year-old daughter consequently moved out of the three-bedroom house they shared with his two teenage sons from a previous relationship, he struggled to pay the rent and sought our help with his finances.
+When his partner and four-year-old daughter consequently moved out of the three-bedroom house they shared in Redruth, Cornwall, Scott struggled to pay his rent.

-Scott said: “Adrian was great.
-He would send me emails that I could send to Universal Credit and kept in contact until my problem was resolved.
+“Adrian was great,” said Scott, who provided feedback on his positive outcome through the Sanctuary Housing website.
+“He would send me emails that I could send to Universal Credit and kept in contact until my problem was resolved.

-“I’m less stressed, I’m sleeping better, I can shop better, and I can cook better meals for my children and do more with them.
+“I’m less stressed, I’m sleeping better, I can shop better and I can cook better meals for my children and do more with them.